 Minnesota Frost Overview

-The Minnesota Frost are a professional women’s ice hockey team based in Saint Paul, Minnesota.
-They compete in the Professional Women’s Hockey League (PWHL) and were founded in 2023 as one of the league’s six charter franchises.
-The team plays its home games at the Grand Casino Arena and is owned by the Mark Walter Group.
-Known for their purple, lavender, and white colors, the Frost quickly established themselves as a dominant force by winning the PWHL’s inaugural Walter Cup championships in 2024 and 2025.
-The team is managed by general manager Melissa Caruso and coached by Ken Klee, with Kendall Coyne Schofield serving as captain.
+The Minnesota Frost are a professional women’s ice hockey team based in Saint Paul, Minnesota, competing in the Professional Women’s Hockey League (PWHL).
+Founded in 2023 as one of the league’s six charter franchises, the Frost play their home games at Grand Casino Arena and are owned by the Mark Walter Group.
+The team has quickly established itself as a powerhouse, winning the PWHL’s inaugural Walter Cup championships in both 2024 and 2025.

 Founding and Organizational Origins